tdegeus/GooseFEM/docs/examples/statics_linear.rst

 .. note::

   This example is also available using the Python interface (:download:`main.py <statics/FixedDisplacements_LinearElastic/example/main.py>`).
-Note that compared to the C++ API, the Python API requires more data-allocation, in particular in the functions "AsElement" and "AssembleNode".
+Note that compared to the C++ API, the Python API requires more data-allocation, in particular for the functions "AsElement" and "AssembleNode".
 See :ref:`conventions_allocation`.

 Include library
 ===============